christopherseaman/datasci_217/07/index.md

 - **Color Coding**:
   - Different colors represent different age groups.
-    - *Like sorting candies by flavor—visually satisfying and informative!*
 - **Trend Analysis**:
   - Helps identify how BMI relates to Blood Pressure across age groups.
-    - *Finding patterns faster than a detective on a TV show!*

 ---